Kids who need a cast often have plenty of questions. Here are answers to some frequent inquiries about casts.

 These days, casts are made of either:

-synthetic (fiberglass) material: made out of fiberglass, a kind of moldable plastic, these casts come in many bright colors and are lighter and cooler.
+synthetic (fiberglass) material: made out of fiberglass, a kind of moldable plastic, these casts come in many bright colors and are lighter.
 The covering (fiberglass) on synthetic casts is water-resistant, but the padding underneath is not.
 You can, however, get a waterproof liner.
 The doctor putting on the cast will decide whether a fiberglass cast with a waterproof lining is appropriate.

 How is a cast put on?

 First, several layers of soft cotton are wrapped around the injured area.
 Next, the plaster or fiberglass outer layer is soaked in water.
 The doctor wraps the plaster or fiberglass around the soft first layer.
 The outer layer is wet but will dry to a hard, protective covering.
 Doctors sometimes make tiny cuts in the sides of a cast to allow room for swelling.

 Absolutely not!
 A wet cast may not hold the bone in place because the cast could start to dissolve in the water and could irritate the skin underneath it, possibly leading to infection.
 So your child shouldn't swim and should use a plastic bag or special sleeve (available online or sometimes at pharmacies) to protect the cast from water.
 And instead of a shower, your child may need to take a sponge bath.